sp4ce-cowboy/smart-digital-junction/README2.md

 ## Set-up
 ### Setting up the Raspberry Pi and Hailo
-The instructions for setting up the Raspberry Pi 5 and Hailo can be found on Hailo’s GitHub Repo HERE \<INSERT LINK\>.
+The instructions for setting up the Raspberry Pi 5 and Hailo can be found on Hailo’s GitHub Repo [here](https://github.com/hailo-ai/hailo-rpi5-examples/blob/main/doc/install-raspberry-pi5.md#how-to-set-up-raspberry-pi-5-and-hailo).
 Take note of the environment specifications below before making any permanent installations.

 ### Versions & Environment Specifications
 The versions requirement might have changed to the latest.
 The later versions may or may not support the application developed with the versioning of the current working environment.
-These are:
+To determine the current versions on your system, run the below mentioned terminal commands and compare the output.
+The output should be the same as attached.
+If the outputs are not entirely the same, but you are confident that the extent of the difference is irrelevant, you may proceed at your own discretion.

 #### Raspberry Pi 5
-- uname -a = \<INSERT SCREENSHOT\>
+- `uname -a` = \<INSERT SCREENSHOT\>
-- neofetch output = \<INSERT SCREENSHOT\>
+- `neofetch` = \<INSERT SCREENSHOT\>
 ![IMG_8512](https://github.com/user-attachments/assets/22f660f6-c277-406d-bc98-39f3081ce360)
-- apt list = \<link to file\>
 - Technical specs
-	- Boot instructions
+    	- Default Boot instructions
-	- 128GB SSD
+	- 128GB SSD used
-	- Some useful software installed (screen cap stuff)
-	- Passwords
+	- Temporary file

+ - A full list of the packages installed are included in the aptPackages.txt file in this repo.
+To check if you have the same packages

 #### Hailo-8
 - hailortcli fw-control identify = \<INSERT SCREENSHOT\>